Selecting a Course

 Applying for Two Courses

 Only students with strong academic backgrounds are allowed to take two courses, and new Secondary Division students (including those who previously attended ATDP’s Elementary Division) are less likely to be allowed to enroll in two courses.
 Remember that expectations are high in every ATDP course, and many former students have reported that taking two courses was more time-consuming than they expected.
-Add together the two courses’ Estimated Weekly Hours listed in the course index for an approximate time commitment.
+Add together the two courses’ estimated hours per week listed in the course index for an approximate time commitment.

 If you are interested in enrolling in two courses, you must petition to do so in your Letter of Interest that accompanies your application.
 The petition should explain your summer plan: clearly identify your desired schedule of two courses, making sure their meeting times do not conflict, as well as any alternatives (single courses or other two-course combinations) in order of preference.
 Also describe how you plan to manage time commitments outside of class meetings.
-Successful petitions tend to be for two 5-unit courses, or one 10-unit course with a lower time commitment and one 5-unit course.
+Successful petitions tend to be for two half-year equivalent courses, or one full-year equivalent course with a smaller time commitment and one half-year course.

 Please also consider Explorations if your goal is to plan a full day of activity.